On variants of conflict-free-coloring for hypergraphs

 { {\bf Acknowledgments}

-The authors acknowledge the helpful suggestions and comments of two anonymous referees, which helped improve the first version and the second version of this manuscript, respectively.
-Research supported by Jiangsu Province basic research program (Natural Science Foundation) (Grant No. BK2012720), and A Project Funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD).
+The authors acknowledge the helpful suggestions and comments of three anonymous referees, which helped improve the first three versions of this manuscript, respectively.
+Research supported by NNSFC, Jiangsu Province basic research program (Natural Science Foundation) (Grant No. BK2012720).